AUTISM AND ADHD ASSESSMENTS AT CONNECTIONS WA

 Cognitive and Adaptive Behaviour Assessment

 A cognitive and adaptive behaviour assessment is suitable for diagnosing an intellectual disability.
-This assessment includes an initial consultation meeting with parents, a full cognitive assessment and adaptive functioning assessment with the young person (1-2 sessions), a written report and a feedback meeting with parents and the school.
+This assessment includes an initial consultation meeting with parents, a full cognitive assessment and adaptive functioning assessment with the young person (1-2 sessions), and a written report.

 Cost: $2,500